DLTarasi/LPTHW/README.md

 # LPTHW
-Learn Python the Hard Way Excercises
+Learn Python the Hard Way Exercises

-This is where I am storing the excercises for Learn Python the Hardway.
-The excercises are in python 3.
+This is where I am storing the exercises for Learn Python the Hardway.
+The exercises are in python 3.